Living Well with Autism: Beyond the Limitations

 Open Forum Events has and enviable reputation for hosting highly informative, practical and thought-provoking meetings, bringing together key stakeholders to discuss, debate and help formulate future policy and action.

-The Learning Disabilities and Autism: Improving Care will be no exception in continuing to drive the agenda to improve lives.
+The Learning Disabilities and Autism: Improving Care Conference & Exhibition will be no exception in continuing to drive the agenda to improve lives.

 There has been some significant activity and new developments in recent months and this conference, with the insightful contributions from the expert speakers, will provide delegates with updates on:

-As we enter 2020 join us at the Learning Disabilities and Autism: Improving Care conference with the hope that by the end of the decade, if not sooner, inequalities will be a thing of the past for people with learning disability and/or autism.
+As we enter 2020 join us at the Learning Disabilities and Autism: Improving Care Conference & Exhibition with the hope that by the end of the decade, if not sooner, inequalities will be a thing of the past for people with learning disability and/or autism.

 In May 2019, NHS England announced an extra £5 million of funding specifically to care for people with a learning disability.
 The prime concerns include the scale of premature deaths of people with learning disabilities and/or autism, based on the latest data that has revealed that individuals are dying 25 years earlier than the general population.
 The NHS is committed to carrying out reviews improve care and take action nationally to tackle serious conditions.